marioizquierdo/enablePlaceholder/README.md

 ## Using with AJAX forms ##

-The enablePlaceholder plugin sets the input value to the attr placeholder text and adds the .placeholder class to simulate the placeholder behavior.
+The enablePlaceholder plugin sets the input value to the attr placeholder text and adds the `.placeholder` class to simulate the placeholder behavior.

 Because the input has a value, if you submit a form the placeholder value could be accidentally submitted.

-This is prevent by clearing the placeholder on window.unload.
+This is prevent by clearing the placeholder on window.unload and input.patrents('form').submit, that will work for most cases.
-But the ajax forms do not fire the window.unload event.

-If you want to prevent your ajax form to send the placeholder text when the input is empty, you can use the provided methods `clearPlaceholder()` and `showPlaceholder()`:
+What happen with ajax forms is that the placeholder is cleared on submit but the page does not refresh.
+If you want to recover the placeholder you can use the provided method `showPlaceholder()`:

 For example, using the [jquery form plugin](http://jquery.malsup.com/form/), you can do this:

-    $('#ajaxForm').ajaxForm({
-      beforeSubmit: function (formData, $form, options) {
-        $('#ajaxForm *[placeholder]').clearPlaceholder(); // clear placeholder before submit },
+    var form = $('#ajaxForm');
+    var placeholderElements = form.find('*[placeholder]');

+    placeholderElements.enablePlaceholder();
+    form.ajaxForm({
       success: function (responseText, statusText, xhr, $form) {
+        placeholderElements.showPlaceholder();  // show the placeholder again on success.
+      }
+    });

+If for any reason the form.submit event is not fired and you want to manually clear the placeholder before submit, you can use the provided method `clearPlaceholder()`:

+For example, to send the form using ajax when click on a button, if no window.unload or form.submit events are fired, you can clear the placeholder yourself:

+    var form = $('#ajaxForm');
+    var placeholderElements = form.find('*[placeholder]');

+    placeholderElements.enablePlaceholder();
+    $('#button-to-submit').click(function () {
+      placeholderElements.clearPlaceholder();                      // clear the input value if the placeholder is present.
+      $.post('ajax/test.json', form.serialize(), function (data) { // perform custom ajax request
-        $('#ajaxForm *[placeholder]').showPlaceholder(); // and show it again on success }
+        placeholderElements.showPlaceholder();                     // and show placeholder again on success.
+      });
     });

 ## Full Example ##